Meris Šehović: Early life, education, personal life

 Shortly after Šehović's birth, his family decided to leave war-torn Yugoslavia and flee to Luxembourg. Šehović completed his secondary education at the Lycée Classique d'Echternach.
-After graduating from high school, he began studying political science as a major and law as a minor at Ludwig Maximilian University of Munich in the winter semester of 2011.
+After graduating from high school, he began studying political science as a major and law as a minor at LMU Munich in the winter semester of 2011.
 He spent the winter semester of 2013 as an Erasmus student at the Institut d'études politiques ("Sciences Po") in Paris.

 In his youth, Šehović was volunteering in centres for refugees run by Caritas.
 Since 2020, he has been a member of the Reflection Team of the Luxembourg Center against Radicalization.
-As a recognition for his national and European commitment, he was included in the Europe Future Leaders cohort 2020 by the UK Foreign and Commonwealth Office.
+As a recognition for his national and European commitment, he was included in the Europe Future Leaders' cohort 2020 by the UK Foreign and Commonwealth Office.

 Political career

 Beginnings in youth politics

 In 2011, Šehović became a member of déi gréng.
 When the SREL scandal came to light in Luxembourg in 2012–2013, Šehović followed the political debates and Parliament's inquiry committee and commented the process in his own political blog.
-In the same time, he became member of déi jonk gréng, where he campaigned for reform of the secret service law and snap elections.
+In the same time, he became member of déi jonk gréng, where he campaigned for reform of the Secret Service law and snap elections.
 From 2013 to 2017, he was a member of the board of déi jonk gréng.
 In 2017, he ran for spokesperson and held this mandate until February 2020.